jonikanerva/react-visibility-observer/readme.md

 React component using the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) for watching when an element is visible in the viewport.

-Written in TypeScript using React hooks and context.
+Written in TypeScript using React Hooks and Context.
+No dependencies.

 # Install